pratikvora99/Brain-Image-Augmentation-using-GAN-in-pytorch/README.md

 5. Ratio of SSIM loss to L1 loss in cycle loss: 1:2
 6. Ratio of construction to reconstruction loss (i.e. cycleloss(X’) : cycleloss(X”)): 2:1

+While this architecture was successful in creating novel brain images, it required four GAN networks for each of the modalities.
+This issue was addressed by the use of CollaGAN.

 ## CollaGAN

-This Figure shows the architecture used for the Generator of CollaGAN
+This Figure shows the architecture used for the Generator of CollaGAN:

+![Image CollaGAN_architecture][./img/collagan_arch.png]

 All inputs have their own encoding branches for which Input here is of shape (5,240,240) using channel first as we used pytorch 1 for inputs a,b,c,d and 4 for mask which is one hot encoded in channel so only one channel has 1 and others have 0 signifying the missing data.